JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 ## Technologies Used:

-## a) Data Cleaning and Analysis
+## a) Exploratory Data Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Various Libraries we will use like Pandas, numpy, matplotlib, date, seaborn will be used to perform EDA and sklearn.model_selection and all ML model libraries for predictive analysis

 ## b) Database Storage
 PostgreSQL is the database we intend to use, and we will integrate Flask to display the data.

 ## c) Machine Learning
+Will use different Machine Learning Model to do predictive analysis.
 SciKitLearn is the Machine Learning library we'll be using to create a classifier.
+1) Linear Regression
+2) DecisionTreeRegressor
+3) Lasso Regression
+And more in case of need as we see during analysis

 ## d) Dashboard
 No dashboard is required for the first segment.
 In the future we will be using Tableau for the Dashboard.